-This kit was once stolen from my car, which was parked outside my house.
-Short story: a miracle of some kind bought these drums back to me, since stolen instruments so rarely come home.
-Incredibly, the police detective who found them was also a distant relative!
-I play this kit just about every week, because you never know how long you will have anything.
+Footnote: This kit was once stolen from my car, which was parked outside my house.
+I think a miracle of some kind bought these drums back to me.
+The police detective who found them was also a distant relative.
+I play this kit just about every week – and they never sit in the car.